The definition of Hatha Yoga

 Popular thinking ‘in the West’ (an all-too-common expression now), is that Hatha yoga is about balancing the body and mind.
-With ‘ha’ representing the esoteric sun, and ‘tha’ the moon, and the practice of Hatha yoga aiming to join, yoke, or balance these two energies.
+‘Ha’ represents the esoteric sun, and ‘tha’ the moon.
+The practice of Hatha yoga aims to join, yoke, or balance these two energies.

-A yoga class described as ‘Hatha' will typically involve a set of physical postures and breathing techniques, practised more slowly and with more static posture holds than perhaps a Vinyasa flow or Ashtanga class.
+A yoga class described as ‘Hatha’ will typically involve a set of physical postures (yoga poses) and breathing techniques.
+These are typically practised more slowly and with more static posture holds than a Vinyasa flow or Ashtanga class.
 And indeed, that is how we describe our Hatha yoga classes on EkhartYoga.